Frequentist Guarantees of Distributed (Non)-Bayesian Inference

 \subsection{An (incomplete) Summary of Previous BvM Results}

 The history of the Bernstein von Mises (BvM) theorem is marked by steady evolution, expanding its reach to wider contexts with weaker assumptions.
-The origins of the Berstein von-Mises (BvM) theorem trace back to \cite{Laplace1809}.
-Earlier works on BvM theorem are restricted to well-specified, i.i.d statistical models with fixed, finite-dimensional parameters and use assumptions that involve up to fourth-order derivatives of the log-likelihood \citep{LeCam1953, Bickel1969, LeCam2000}).
+The origins of the Berstein von Mises (BvM) theorem trace back to \cite{Laplace1809}.
+Earlier works on the BvM theorem are restricted to well-specified, i.i.d statistical models with fixed, finite-dimensional parameters and use assumptions that involve up to fourth-order derivatives of the log-likelihood \citep{LeCam1953, Bickel1969, LeCam2000}).

 This classical Bernstein von - Mises theorem for i.i.d., finite-dimensional data was brilliantly summarized in~\cite[Chapter 10]{VanderVaart2000}.
 The Theorem relies on three assumptions: the existence of a sequence of consistent estimators, local asymptotic normality (LAN), and uniform consistent testing.
 One typical sufficient assumption for LAN is differentiable in quadratic means (DQM), which involves only first-order derivatives of the log-likelihood to achieve a desirable quadratic expansion.
 In addition to the LAN assumption, Schwartz \cite{Schwartz1965} proposed the concept of uniformly consistent test assumptions around the true parameter $\theta_0$.